utopia-php/http/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/http.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244?label=discord)](https://discord.gg/GSeTUeA)

-Utopia Http is a PHP MVC based framework with minimal must-have features for professional, simple, advanced and secure web development.
+Utopia HTTP is a PHP MVC based framework with minimal must-have features for professional, simple, advanced and secure web development.
 This library is maintained by the [Appwrite team](https://appwrite.io).

-Utopia Http is dependency-free.
+Utopia HTTP is dependency-free.
 Any extra features, such as authentication or caching are available as standalone models in order to keep the framework core clean, light, and easy to learn.

 ## Getting Started